 The success of our club’s meetings depends on our members.
 In Toastmasters, we learn by participating.
 There are many roles to fill and all meeting participants play an important part in making the club experience both educational and enjoyable.

 Following are the roles we are called upon to fulfill, with links to tips for doing a good job.
 Roles and responsibilities may vary slightly from club to club, so check with our Vice President of Education or your Mentor when you are assigned a role.

 Click on the Role name below for more information directly from the Toastmasters International website.
-Also available for download through the TMI website is the very useful booklet “A Toastmaster Wears Many Hats” provides even more guidance on preparing for a role.
+Also available for download through the TMI website is the very useful booklet “A Toastmaster Wears Many Hats” .

 - Reviews the agenda